kimsjune/vrl-bioinformatics/hpc/commands.md

 ### unlike `cat` commands above, the aligning job should be submitted to slurm
 This is because it will take too long.
 We need to add the following `SBATCH` lines to `alignAll.sh`.
 Remember that this is the actual `STAR` command file.
+Then submit by `sbatch --account=$ACC alignAll.sh`.

 ```bash
 #!/bin/bash